KaijuML/dtt-multi-branch/data/README.md

 Specificaly, wikibio formating script comes from [this great repo](https://github.com/tyliupku/wiki2bio/blob/master/preprocess.py)

-Scripts assume you are in the `data/` repository, with the following files:
+Scripts assume you are in the `data/` repository, with the following file:

 ```
 .
-├── create-dataset.py              # Wrapper for simplicity
-├── format-wikibio.py              # self explanatory
+├── format-wikibio.py
-├── format-webnlg.py               # self explanatory
 ```

 ## WikiBIO

-Download and unpack the dataset the dataset:
+Download and unpack the dataset:

 ```
 git clone https://github.com/DavidGrangier/wikipedia-biography-dataset.git